 The Ministry of Health and Social Welfare will work closely with various Ministries and partners such as the Ministry of Regional Integration, Lands and Traditional Rulers, Ministry of Finance and Economic Affairs, GFATM, UNICEF, WHO, UNFPA, The Gambia Red Cross Society, Child Fund, Action Aid, HePDO and other potential partners in order to secure additional resources for the implementation of the of the cMYP 2017 – 2021.
+In addition, the sector will continue to advocate for the introduction of sin taxes (tobacco and alcohol) with a view to finding new sources of revenue for the health sector financing.
+This measure will increase fiscal space for health and authorities can leverage on it to increase allocation for immunization services in the country.
+For sustainability measures, the NHSP has included the strategic orientation of channeling all health resources through the Country Compact.
+This will minimize duplication of activities and enhance efficiency of resource utilization at all levels.
+The NHSP will be monitored through one M&E Framework and with the participation of health partners based on International Health Partnership (IHP+) Principles.

 The existing community structures such as the Village Development Committees (VDC), Multidisciplinary Facilitation Teams (MDFT), as well as community frontline communicators will be engaged to take ownership towards the maintenance of infrastructures for providing immunization services.
 As part of community engagement to improve immunization services, NGOs, CSOs, Community Volunteers and other critical partners operating at grass-root level will be mobilized and involved throughout the implementation of the cMYP.
-The Gambian EPI communication plan 2014-2018 highlights the importance of NGOs and CBOs in the promotion of immunization services and related essential family health practices.
+The Gambian EPI communication plan 2014-2018 highlights the importance of NGOs and CBOs in the promotion of immunization services, and related essential family health practices.
 The WHO, UNICEF and the World Bank continue to be major partners as well as other partner in health such as The Red Cross.
 UNICEF has been a long standing partner in the provision of cold chain equipment while WHO continues to assist in technical areas and waste management as part of immunization service delivery and the World Bank through Maternal and Child Nutrition and Health Results Project (MCNHRP).

-The government of The Gambia is committed to the immunization programme and has shown commitment to funding obligations over the years and will continue to collaborate with all partners in meeting national immunization targets in the coming years.
+The government of The Gambia is committed to the immunization programme and has shown commitment to funding obligations over the years and will continue to collaborate with all partners in meeting national immunization goals in the coming years.

 CHAPTER FIVE: MONITORING AND EVALUATION FRAMEWORK

-The country cMYP 2017 – 2021 provides an opportunity for the programme managers at all levels to monitor and keep track of the objectives, strategies and key activities based on identified indicators.
-The cMYP 2017-2021 was also aligned with the national monitoring and evaluation framework and the GVAP M& E framework.
-The data to be used to monitor these indicators are either collected monthly routinely or through surveys.
-The EPI programme plan to conduct an annual review of these indicators and will be reported on.
-The cMYP 2017-2021 M&E Framework.
+The country cMYP 2017 – 2021 provides an opportunity for programme managers at all levels to monitor and keep track of the objectives, strategies and key activities based on identified indicators.
+The plan was also aligned with both the national and the GVAP monitoring and evaluation frameworks.,.
+The data to be used to monitor these indicators are either collected routinely or through surveys.
+The EPI programme planned to conduct an annual review of these indicators and will be reported in the National M&E Framework.

 A mid-term evaluation of the cMYP is proposed in 2019 to evaluate the progress and performance in the implementation plan activities.
 It will also evaluate the progress towards achieving set targets and objectives.

-A final evaluation of the cMYP 2017 – 2021 will be done in 2021 and the findings from this evaluation will inform the strategic focus for another cMYP cycle starting in 2022.
+A final evaluation of the cMYP 2017 – 2021 will be done in 2021 and the findings from this will inform the strategic focus for another cMYP cycle starting in 2022.

 Table 11: Monitoring and Evaluation Framework for immunization services (2017-2021) in The Gambia